 L.A. sets trends for new economy

-by Phil Burgess, Unabridged from the Life section of the Annapolis Capital, Sunday March 3, 1992
+by Phil Burgess, Unabridged from the Rocky Mountain News, March 3, 1992

 As in most other Super Cities, Los Angeles’ economy is changing.
 Nothing new here.
 Things always change and churn — particularly in a multicultural society such as Southern California, where the region’s politics, economics and demography are best described by words like freedom, turbulence, innovation and choice.

 There is, unfortunately, a strong tendency for people, including trained observers such as journalists and economists, to look at change and see decline.

 As economist Joseph Schumpeter said, “Capitalism is a process of creative destruction.”
 However, the press and the public tend to focus on the destruction side: jobs lost, hard-hit families and communities, people and firms moving out, relocating.

 It is useful, from time to time, to look at both sides, including the creative side.
 That’s what we did in a report to a group of CEOs assembled in Los Angeles last week to discuss “The Next L.A.
 Economy.”